ABTdomain/newly-domains-domains-by-abtdomain/README.md

 Each file contains **all domain names registered on a specific day**, including their top-level domain (TLD), registration date, and expiration date.

 ---
+📚 Data Source
+The dataset is generated from daily zone files, DNS records, and non-personal WHOIS metadata (such as registration and expiration dates).
+No private registrant data is included.
+We fully respect ICANN and GDPR data protection rules.

+ABTdomain combines zone monitoring with registry-level WHOIS timestamps to ensure accurate tracking of domain creation and expiration activity.

 ## 📄 Dataset Format